Curious about LinkedIn Live? You’re not alone.

 Your partner should receive a notification as soon as you start streaming.
 They can also find your video on the “recent activity” tab of your page.
 (Get them to refresh their browser if they’re having trouble.)

-Engage viewers by liking and replying to comments as you stream.
+Engage viewers by liking and replying to comments as you stream, like Akosua Boadi-Agyemang does in the photo above.

 Have your colleague reply to user comments for you if possible.
 Otherwise, ask them to write down the best questions on a piece of paper.
 That way, you can reply once you have time to catch your breath.